Back to Guides

 The best takeaway is not a formula.
 It is a planning habit: think about the eventual exit before assuming the entry makes sense.

-That mindset tends to improve both route selection and consultation quality because it forces readers to ask sharper questions about structure, timing, and longer-term tax coordination.
+That mindset tends to improve both route selection and consultation quality because it forces readers to ask sharper questions about structure, timing, and longer-term compliance support.

 Contextual internal links